cjspj/VM_SIEM_Lab/README.md

 # Problems / Fixes so far

-- Killed process mksSandbox.exe resulting VMware not having a network connection with the host.
+- Killed process in windows  'mksSandbox.exe' resulting VMware not having a network connection with the host.
 - FIX: restarting windows resolved the problem.
 - Issue with not being able to extract wazuh-files.tar.
 - FIX:
-- su root
-  tar xfv wazuh-install-files.tar
+  su root tar xfv wazuh-install-files.tar